 If you've found an infographic or visualization on another site that you'd like to feature on your website, you should treat it similar to how you'd treat citing any other content on your website.
 Simply include a link to the original source's website where that visual lives, and include their name in the text.

-But many marketers are trying to find images for things like, say, blog posts, and don't have to pay for a stock photo every single time.
+But many marketers are trying to find images for content such as blog posts, and don't want to pay for a stock photo every single time.
 Some people go to Google Images and simply find an image they like ... thing is, all those images have varying levels of permissions.
 So while it may be okay that some of them are used on your blog or website, that's not universally true of all of them.

 Some marketers have started to use Creative Commons to deal with this issue because they have filters that let you select images you can "use for commercial purposes" and/or "modify, adapt, or build upon."
 Unfortunately, you can't always trust those filters -- users have been known to upload photos and images that perhaps they have the license to use, but you do not.
 So if you want to be totally safe, I recommend purchasing a license to a stock photo site.
 There are also some free stock photo sources, like HubSpot's free stock photos and Death to the Stock Photo, that you can check out if you're on a tight budget.

 The Caveat (There's Always a Caveat, Isn't There?)

 Of course, some people who have content online, including some marketers, don’t want to share content at all and will get very upset if you do so -- even if you give them full and generous credit for it, links and all.
 What happens when you share content from them?
 Well, it's possible they'll contact you to take it down.
 Or, if they have the resources, they'll send a lawyer to do so.
 If that happens to you, I recommend respecting the fact that they don't want to share data, quotes, visualization, etc. -- it's probably not worth the headache to fight it.